 An opportunity for students to practice acquired skills under close supervision in a professional environment.
 Permission to enroll in an internship must be obtained from a full-time psychology instructor at least one session prior to enrollment.
-Prerequisites: senior standing and cumulative GPA 3.0 or higher.
-One credit hour awarded for each 45 clock hours.
+Maximum of three hours of PSYC 499 allowed per semester, with a maximum of six hours over the course of the degree.
+Students must complete 45 hours of experiential work for each semester hour.
+Course is graded S (satisfactory) or U (unsatisfactory).
+Prerequisites: Nine hours of PSYC coursework; 3.0 GPA in PSYC courses; cumulative 3.0 GPA.
+Corequisite: senior standing.